Skip to content

 if events:

-more_events = await repo.get_audit_events(
+more_events = await limiter.get_audit_events(

 entity_id="api-key-123",